 - b.
 Veteran's Statement A statement from the Veteran's Administration certifying that the claimant is receiving a disability benefit due to 100 percent disability. - c.
 Social Security Administration Document A document or copy of a document from the Social Security Administration stating the date the disability began. - 3.
 Disqualified Loss The sum of the following amounts: - a.
-Net loss from sole proprietorships. - b.
-Net capital loss. - c.
-Net loss from sales of business property, excluding loss from involuntary conversions. - d.
-Net loss from rental real estate, royalties, partnerships, tax-option (S) corporations, trusts, estates, and and real estate mortgage investment conduits. - e.
-Net farm loss.

-This does not include net profits or net gains from the sale or exchange of capital or business assets.
-Example: You have two partnerships reported on federal Schedule E. Partnership A reports a net profit of \$55,000 on line 28(j) of federal Schedule E. Partnership B reports a net loss of (\$15,000) on line 28(h) of federal Schedule E. The amount of disqualified loss added back to household income is \$15,000.

-- 4. Earned Income Wages, salaries, tips, other employee compensation, and net earnings from self-employment.
+Net loss from sole proprietorships - b.
+Net capital loss - c.
+Net loss from sales of business property, excluding loss from involuntary conversions - d.
+Net loss from rental real estate, royalties, partnerships, tax-option (S) corporations, trusts, estates, and real estate mortgage investment conduits - e.
+Net farm loss - This does not include net profits or net gains from the sale or exchange of capital or business assets.
+Example: You have two partnerships reported on federal Schedule E. Partnership A reports a net profit of \$55,000 on line 28(k) of federal Schedule E. Partnership B reports a net loss of (\$15,000) on line 28(i) of federal Schedule E. The amount of disqualified loss added back to household income is \$15,000. - 4.
+Earned Income Wages, salaries, tips, other employee compensation, and net earnings from self-employment.
 Example 1: You have \$15,000 of wages and (\$6,000) of net earnings from self-employment.
 Your total earned income would be \$9,000.
 Example 2: You have \$5,000 of wages and (\$8,000) of net earnings from self-employment.
 Your total earned income would be less than zero.
-Therefore, unless you were over the age of 61, as of December 31, 2018, or disabled, you would not qualify to claim the homestead credit. - 5.
+Therefore, unless you were over the age of 61, as of December 31, 2021, or disabled, you would not qualify to claim the homestead credit.
+Note: The farm optional method of computing net earnings from self-employment qualifes as earned income for purposes of qualifying for the homestead credit. - 5.
 Farm A farm is property used for agricultural purposes.
 Your homestead generally is considered part of a farm if the current or most recent use of the property while owned by you was for agricultural purposes. - 6.
 Farmer A farmer is any person engaged in farming. - 7.
 Farming The operation of farm premises owned or rented by the operator. - 8.
 Farm Premises Areas used for operations of: - a.
 Planting and cultivating of the soil. - b.
 Raising and harvesting of agricultural, horticultural, or arboricultural crops. - c.
 Raising, breeding, tending, training, and management of livestock, bees, poultry, fur-bearing animals, wildlife or aquatic life, or their products. - d.
-The processing, drying, packing, packaging, freezing, grading, storing, delivering to storage, to market, or to a carrier for transportation to market, distributing directly to consumer, or marketing any of the above-named commodities, substantially all of which have been planted or produced. - e.
+The processing, drying, packing, packaging, freezing, grading, storing, delivering to storage, to market, or to a carrier for transportation to market, distributing directly to consumer, or marketing any of the abovenamed commodities, substantially all of which have been planted or produced. - e.
 The clearing of such premises and the salvaging of timber and management and use of wood thereafter, but not including logging, lumbering, or wood cutting operations unless conducted as an accessory to other farming operations. - f.
 The managing, conserving, improvement, and maintaining of such farm premises or the tools, equipment, and improvements thereafter and the exchange of labor, services, or the exchange of use of equipment with other farmers in pursuing such activities.